-This is the third installment of my financial institution marketer resolution series which I started two years ago with 'Ten Bank Marketer Resolutions for 2011' and followed up with 'Ten Resolutions that Bank Marketers Can't Ignore in 2012'.
+This is the third annual installment of my financial institution marketer resolution series which I started two years ago with 'Ten Bank Marketer Resolutions for 2011' and followed up with 'Ten Resolutions that Bank Marketers Can't Ignore in 2012'.

 Unsurprisingly, there are similarities from year to year as bank marketers continue to be challenged by increasing regulations, new competitors, expanding channels and products, new technologies and a much higher emphasis on measured results.
 In addition, the need to focus on the customer experience and find ways to generate additional revenue has become a requisite for bank and credit union marketers.

 As I did for the marketing resolutions in 2012, I collected ideas from my travels across the country meeting with banks of all sizes in addition to asking industry leaders to provide insight into what they believe bank marketers should focus on in 2013.
 I appreciate the fantastic response I received from almost two dozen blogging, tweeting and LinkedIn friends in the U.S. and abroad who provide me with insight and inspiration on a daily basis.